 No. The flu vaccine can't give you the flu.
-But you might develop flu-like symptoms — despite getting a flu shot — for a variety of reasons, including:
+But you might develop flu-like symptoms — despite getting a flu vaccine — for a variety of reasons, including:

 - Reaction to the vaccine.
-Some people experience muscle aches and fever for a day or two after receiving a flu shot.
+Some people experience muscle aches and a fever for a day or two after receiving a flu vaccine.
 This may be a side effect of your body's production of protective antibodies.
-The nasal vaccine can cause runny nose, headache and sore throat.

 - Mismatched flu viruses.
 In some years, the influenza viruses used for the vaccine don't match the viruses circulating during the flu season.
 If this occurs, your flu shot will be less effective, but may still offer some protection.

 - Other illnesses.
-Many other diseases, such as the common cold, also produce flu-like symptoms.
+Many other illnesses, such as the common cold, also produce flu-like symptoms.
 So you may think you have the flu when you actually don't.